-B Med, FRACGP
+B Med.
+FRACGP

-Practice Principal of Fisher Family Practice since 2006 and Holder Family Practice since 2016.
+Martin has been the Practice Principal of Fisher Family Practice since 2006.
 Fisher Family Practice is a teaching practice for both registrars and medical students.
-Martin is a GP Supervisor and Medical with in practice Educator GP Synergy, with an interest ownership/leadership.
-He is also a FRACGP Examiner.
-Past experience includes Directorship of the General Practice Registrars Association. membership of the Royal Australian College of GP's Standing Committee - GP Advocacy and Support, a lecturer position at the University of NSW's School of Rural Health in Albury, Director training from the Australian Institute of Company Directors, and being the Medical Director at the Canberra Afterhours Locum Medical Service.
+Martin is a GP supervisor and medical educator with Coast City Country GP Training, with an interest in practice ownership/leadership.
+He is also a FRACGP examiner.

-Chair of the Board (until 27 October 2016)
+Martin's past experience includes Directorship of the General Practice Registrars Association and membership of the Royal Australian College of GP's Standing Committee - GP Advocacy and Support.

-Chair Governance Committee
+Member Governance Committee

-Member General Practice Advisory Committee
+Chair General Practice Advisory Committee